turingschool/backend-curriculum-site/module1/lessons/each.md

 A **Collection** in Ruby is an Array or Hash.
 For now, we will be focusing on Arrays.

-Iterating is doing something several times.
+**Iterating** is doing something several times.

-`each` is method that iterates over a collection.
+`each` is a method that iterates over a collection.
 This means that `each` allows us to do something for every element of an array.
+An **Iteration** is a single pass over an element.
 We can use `each` to print all of our Hogwarts students like this:

 ```ruby
 students = ["Katie Bell", "Neville Longbottom", "Luna Lovegood"]